(Originally published at Lextalk)

 While President Trump continues his very public fight for the construction of a physical wall, little by little, he and his administration are quietly and very deliberately restricting and slowing the pace of legal immigration by building an “Invisible wall” that is harming U.S. businesses and stopping potential immigrants from embracing legal means to come to the U.S. These actions that work to frustrate legal immigration will not stop or reduce illegal immigration, and if allowed to persist as undeclared policy, it will only work to increase it.

 Prioritizing Employment-based immigration to help U.S. companies with needed workers and encouraging more investment immigration will help our economy and the financial security of our country’s finite resources.
 The outline of a commonsense immigration policy exists.
 We need a workable system that balances the needs of new and old Americans.

 Jinhee Wilde, Esq.

-Jinhee Wilde is the principal and managing partner of Wilde & Associates LLC, a boutique law firm focusing on business and investment immigration.
+Jinhee Wilde is the Founder (Ret.) of Wilde & Associates LLC, a boutique law firm focusing on business and investment immigration.
 Her 32 years of legal experience began first as a prosecutor for Chicago and then as the Inspector General designee, special counsel and attorney advisor for the U.S. Department of Agriculture.
 This extensive government experience still gives her a government lawyer’s perspective to help her clients, which may explain her stellar track record in both I-526 and I-829 filings with only 3 RFEs on Source of Fund on numerous cases since 2007.
 Jinhee only represents the investor side of EB-5 and stays independent from any regional centers.
 She is on the President’s Advisory Council of IIUSA and active in AILA and is a frequent speaker at EB-5 conferences.
 Jinhee received her BA from the University of Chicago and JD from Loyola University of Chicago School of Law.